dbiersach/wdts-psi/README.md

-# wdts-psi
+# WDTS Pathways Summer Institute
-WDTS Pathways Summer Institute
+## Using Python and Google Colab